nousantx/tenoxui-website/CONTRIBUTING.md

 - Review the document for grammatical correctness and clarity of expression.

 #### Linter
-- It not necessary to use code beautify, linter, or prettier since the documentation is written using `md` and `mdx` file.
+It not necessary to use code beautify, linter, or prettier since the documentation is written using `md` and `mdx` file.
 But, please provide clean and understanding code.

+### Translation Guide

+Currently, the only translations available are English and Indonesian, we welcoming to everyone willingly to translate our documentation into another language, it will help us reach more user and contributor.

 Thank you for your contribution!